catppuccin/termux/README.md

 Catppuccin is now [included in Termux](https://github.com/termux/termux-styling/blob/master/app/src/main/assets/colors/catppuccin-mocha.properties)

-1. Install the Termux:Styling plugin (you can find the instructions [on its readme]( https://github.com/termux/termux-styling/tree/master?tab=readme-ov-file#installation)
+1. Install the Termux:Styling plugin
+> [!NOTE]
+> Instructions are located [on its readme]( https://github.com/termux/termux-styling/tree/master?tab=readme-ov-file#installation)
 2. Long press, and then click "More"
 3. In the popup click "Style"
 4. Click "Choose Color"
-5. Scroll down the list until you find you preferred Catppuccin flavor!
+5. Scroll down the list until you find your preferred Catppuccin flavor!

 ## 💝 Thanks to